jywebs/GitHub_interview/Preso/presenter_notes.md

 - AI accelerates the work, but oversight turns acceleration into sustainable progress.
 That’s what builds confidence in both the tool and the outcomes.
 - Guardrails aren’t just about preventing mistakes—they’re about enabling trust at scale.
+- And really, that’s the point: guardrails are what turn AI into a true productivity tool in development workflows—making sure the speed we gain also delivers reliability, maintainability, and business value.

 **Additional talking points:**